Problem

 Solution

-When you are using the SQLCMD utility from a command line, SQLCMD uses the OLEDB provider to connect to SQL Server.
+When using the SQLCMD utility from a command line, SQLCMD uses the OLEDB provider to connect to SQL Server.
 However, SQL Server Management Studio (SSMS) uses the Microsoft .Net SqlClient Data Provider.
 You can query the DMV sys.dm_exec_sessions to see the provider used by looking at the client_interface_name column.

-To get a list of the different command options you can run SQLCMD -? at a command prompt as shown in the below snippet.
+To get a list of the different command options, you can run SQLCMD -? at a command prompt as shown in the below snippet.

-Open a Command Prompt window and browse to the location where the SQLCMD utility is available on your machine.
-By default you will be able to see the SQLCMD utility under "C:\Program Files\Microsoft SQL Server\100\Tools\Binn\" location.
+Open a Command Prompt window and browse to the location where the SQLCMD utility is available on your machine (see above for folder location).

 --Default Instance